9999years/new.becca.ooo/source/_posts/unicode.md

 # Charts and character data

-{% bullet %} [PDF charts on unicode.org] --- The only complete and perpetually
+[PDF charts on unicode.org] --- The only complete and perpetually up-to-date reference.
-up-to-date reference.

-{% bullet %} [List of Unicode blocks on Wikipedia] --- Also available as a [TXT file on unicode.org]
+[List of Unicode blocks on Wikipedia] --- Also available as a [TXT file on unicode.org]

 [UNIDATA on unicode.org] --- "This directory contains the final data